 2011 was a fun and eye-opening year.
 If you look at the 2011 page and think that it's a bit thin or that I was slacking off that year, it's because I am not showing you all of the wedding work that I created in that year.
-I was surprised by the number of weddings I booked from word-of-mouth and putting up a small blog at the beginning of the year.
-2010 brought 5 weddings and 2011 contained 11.
+I was surprised by the number of weddings I booked from word-of-mouth and from putting up a small blog at the beginning of the year.
+2010 brought five weddings and 2011 contained eleven.
 I also had the chance to do a bit of traveling thanks to weddings.
 I found myself in Montego Bay, Jamaica for a weekend as well as Boston, MA and a few new places in Connecticut.

 2011 was also very important because it was the year I finally stepped up into new/better equipment.
 From 2009-2011 I only owned and shot with the Nikon D90.
 I loved it and I wore it out.
 I surprisingly started to take on a lot of weddings and events, but for some reason, never had the time (or money, I guess) to purchase new/better bodies or lenses.
 I was shooting weddings with only one DSLR body.
 That was very gutsy and risky.
 I can't ever say that I'm not lucky.
 In the two years and about 15 weddings I had covered, I thankfully never had a problem with my D90, and it got the job done every time.

 My soul had been yearning for an increase in sensor and quality and in 2011, I rented a D700 to shoot the Lalela Project Fundraising Event and by that October, I had finally purchased a Nikon D300S.